Sannis/node-mysql-libmysqlclient/README.markdown

 This module is written in collaboration with many peoples listed on [GitHub contributors page].
 List of [authors ordered by first contribution] also available.

-I'm happy to hear tips from the more experienced programmers.

 If you are interested in wide MySQL usage in Node.JS applications, leave your comments to the code.
 To contribute any patches, simply fork this repository using GitHub and send a pull request to [me](https://github.com/Sannis).
 Thanks!

 All information about development use and contribution is placed in the [DEVELOPMENT] file.

 [GitHub contributors page]: https://github.com/Sannis/node-mysql-libmysqlclient/graphs/contributors